-More problematically though (much like STAR TREK INTO DARKNESS) SPECTRE jettisons fresh ideas, relying on iconic moments from previous (pre-Daniel Craig) outings to deliver drama.
+More problematically, though, SPECTRE (much like STAR TREK INTO DARKNESS) jettisons fresh ideas, relying on iconic moments from previous (pre-Daniel Craig) outings to deliver drama.
 Older references have no resonance to newer fans or – more damningly – the characters on screen.
-Although the film zips along (never really feeling too much like it’s 150 minute run time), it never quite has the feeling of coherence SKYFALL achieved (in the moment, at least) as a result.
+Although the film zips along (never really feeling too much like its 150-minute run time), it never quite has the feeling of coherence SKYFALL achieved – in the moment, at least – as a result.